Amelia Island Plantation: Economic downturn

 The Late-2000s recession affected real estate and resorts significantly and AIP “suffered a substantial negative cash flow”, forcing the company to cut wages and layoff 25% of their workforce.

 In January, 2009, Atlanta developer Redquartz Development announced an agreement to become majority owner of Amelia Island Resort for $60 million, but by May, the deal was abandoned when Redquartz couldn't raise the cash.
 The company also contemplated the sale of the hotel and a couple of golf courses to Metropolitan Life Insurance Company, but a deal could not be reached.

-The Amelia Island Company filed for Chapter 11 bankruptcy on November 13, 2009 (Friday the 13th) to buy time with its creditors while it completed a reorganization plan.
+The Amelia Island Company filed for Chapter 11 bankruptcy on November 13, 2009 to buy time with its creditors while it completed a reorganization plan.
 The Plasencia Group served as investment advisor to the debtor.

 AIC filed a reorganization plan in May, 2010 in which the Noble Investment Group would acquire AIC and invest $45.9 million to pay off debts and provide the capital needed to emerge from bankruptcy.
 Under the acquisition agreement, the Cooper family interests would receive up to $5 million, and homeowners would be able to buy ownership of one of the resort golf courses and of the clubhouse they currently use exclusively.
-On August 23, 2010, TRT Holdings, parent company of Omni Hotels, emerged as the successful bidder in an auction conducted in federal bankruptcy court.
+On August 23, 2010, TRT Holdings, parent company of Omni Hotels, emerged as the successful bidder with a $67.1 million bid in an auction conducted in federal bankruptcy court.
 The transaction closed in early September 2012.